Important Information for Cycle Zydeco 2022

 Final Day Procedures

-On the last day, we will shuttle all bags to the designated area near the softball fields in Beaver Park.
-The bags will be with the other Cycle Zydeco rider bags and will have your normal luggage tags/bands on them.
+On the last day, we will shuttle all bags to the designated area at Blackham Coliseum.
+The bags should be with the other Cycle Zydeco rider bags and will have your normal luggage tags/bands on them.
+We'll update you at the Saturday evening meeting with any changes or additional details on the luggage location.
 We will be breaking camp while you are riding the final day so your gear will need to be packed up and removed from your tent before you leave for the ride.
 We hope to be on our way back to St Louis before many riders finish so be sure to pack your towels in your gear Sunday morning so that you can shower when you return to Lafayette.